Home » Cardiovascular Health » Cardiovascular Disease Prevention » Heart Disease Nutrition

 Folic Acid Benefits

-• Folic acid is a member of the vitamin B complex family and is essential for producing and maintaining a healthy body in general
+• Folic acid is a member of the vitamin B complex family and is essential for producing new healthy blood cells and maintaining a healthy body in general

 • Other positive effects of folic acid: prevents periodontal disease, helps prevent osteoporosis